nhilderink/django-formmailer/README.md

 It consists of a client-side *Javascript* file and a *Django* app.

 ## jQuery plugin file: *formmailer.js*
-This file loops over all inputs a mailable form has and prepares the data to be sent in a ```HTML POST```.
+This file loops over all inputs a mailable form has and prepares the data to be sent in a ```HTTP POST```.

 ## Django app: *formmailer*
 The *formmailer* app exposes an endpoint which receives post data.